 My sisters and I in the kennel with Cheyenne (almost buried) and Lacy.

-It was around 1995 that my mom decided to start showing her girls.
-I sat ringside at every show and watched her handle her dogs.
+It was around 1995 that my mother decided to start showing her girls.
+I sat ringside at every show and watched her handle the dogs.
 Sometimes they placed and sometimes they didn't.
-It was just so fun to go and see all the other dogs that that alone was enough.
+It was just so fun to go and see all the other dogs at the dog shows.
 It was not long before she got the brilliant idea to enter me in Junior Showmanship classes.
-We went to as many of the local dog shows we could get to and even traveled to some as well.
-It was a lot of fun.
+We went to as many of the local dog shows we could get to and even traveled long distances to some as well.

 In 1996 we saw BIS CH Travis Lincoln at one of the dog shows and instantly fell in love!
 This boy was absolutely stunning and was so approachable and sweet!
-Very nice temperament.
-After lots of research my mom contacted his owner, long-time Great Dane breeder/handler/judge Clare Lincoln of Lincoln Danes and inquired about stud service.
+After lots of research, my mother contacted his owner, long-time Great Dane breeder/handler/judge Clare Lincoln of Lincoln Danes and inquired about stud service.
 We drove out to her kennels and met some amazing dogs while mom talked pedigrees and stud contracts with Clare.
-Cheyenne was bred to Travis at her next heat and our world of Dane puppies officially began!
+Cheyenne was bred to Travis and our world of Dane puppies officially began!

 Champion Travis Lincoln.
 Photo credit http://www.rojongreatdanes.com/

-I remember mom video-taping puppies from the Travis x Cheyenne breeding and the phone conversations with Clare Lincoln critiquing every single aspect and detail of each and every pup.
+I remember mom video-recording puppies from the Travis x Cheyenne breeding and the phone conversations with Clare Lincoln critiquing every single aspect and detail of each and every pup.
 Mom used Clare's suggestions to determine which pups showed potential for the show ring and which were to be sold strictly as pets.
 We did keep a female from that litter (Esther) who went on to produce her own amazing babies.
-Mom also acquired some blacks and harlequins with hopes of breaking into the harl family of color.
-This was before the coat color genetics of the harl family were well known and established and producing harlequins proved quite difficult.

-Eventually, the short lifespans of the Dane breed took its toll on mom.
+Eventually, the short lifespans of the Dane breed took its toll.
 Even though we had several that lived well into their teens, it was always so hard to lose one of our beloved Danes.
-After many years of breeding and showing, mom stopped keeping any puppies for future generations.
+After many years of breeding and showing, my mother stopped keeping any puppies for future generations.
 When the lives of our last few Danes gradually ended - so did mom's involvement in the breed.
-Soon after mom's retirement from the breed, I took off for college and pursued other interests.
+Soon after her retirement from the breed, I took off for college and pursued other interests.